spideycarey/moxabuildnewfirmware/README.md

    1. Create clone to another linux (See Moxa Git for details)
       - `sudo dd if=/dev/mmcblk2 | ssh pi@192.168.112.146 dd of=/tmp/uc8100_dump.img`
       - To run the above command, you need to be logged in with sudo or else it wants two passwords at once and that created errors.
 To prevent this, i ran the ignition status command with sudo first, that way credentials were updated
+      - This takes a long time to complete with no feed back.
+After entering pi password, it looks like nothing is happening, but it is working if no errors are given.

 13. Resize Clone
    1. Then log into your linux pc and